-Excessive yawning in ALS/MND
+Excessive Yawning or Constant Yawning in ALS/MND

 The first thing we experience about yawning is an urge to do so, one that can be so hard to suppress that we end up gulping down an extra serving of air when we’re trying to appear interested, or polite, or awake.
 But what if you yawned even if you weren’t tired, or bored?
 What if you got attacks of yawning six, seven, eight times in a row that you couldn’t stop?
 This can be a problem for some patients with ALS, and it’s made worse by the fact that due to weak jaw muscles they could dislocate their jaw.